mobxjs/mobx-state-tree/API.md

 ## cast

 Casts a node snapshot or instance type to an instance type so it can be assigned to a type instance.
+Alternatively also casts a node snapshot or instance to an snapshot type so it can be assigned to a type snapshot.
-Note that this is just a cast for the type system, this is, it won't actually convert a snapshot to an instance, but just fool typescript into thinking so.
+Note that this is just a cast for the type system, this is, it won't actually convert a snapshot to an instance (or vice-versa), but just fool typescript into thinking so.
 Casting only works on assignation operations, it won't work (compile) stand-alone.
-Technically it is not required for instances, but it is provided for consistency reasons.

 **Parameters**